zinzied/PyMACs/README.md

 1. Clone this repository: `git clone https://github.com/your-username/random-mac-address-generator.git`
 2. Navigate to the project directory: `cd random-mac-address-generator`
+3. install Colorama Library: `pip install colorama`
-3. Run the script: `python mac_address_generator.py`
+4. Run the script: `python mac_address_generator.py`
-4. Enter the number of MAC addresses you want to generate when prompted.
+5. Enter the number of MAC addresses you want to generate when prompted.
-5. The generated MAC addresses will be saved to a file named `generated.txt`.
+6. The generated MAC addresses will be saved to a file named `generated.txt`.

 ## Contributing